 The Cherry Belle Radish is the earliest maturing, garden standard radish.
 This variety is a 1949 All-American Winner and there is no wonder why.
 This radish retains its fine eating quality all season.
 The Cherry Belle is a round, smooth, scarlet beauty.
 This radish is 3/4" inches across with a crisp, white flesh that is ideal for garnishes or use in salads.

 The Bush Sugar Baby Watermelon is an excellent smaller sized watermelon that is perfect for the home garden and roadside stands.
-This sweet, scarlet "icebox" melons grow on space-saving vines only 3-1/2' long.
+This sweet, scarlet icebox melon grows on space-saving vines only 3-1/2' long.
 Sugar Baby watermelons save space in the garden and in the refrigerator.
 The only thing big about this little round watermelon is the wonderful flavor - rich, juicy and incredibly sweet!
+Organic seed available.